imjoshuabailey/git-test/README.md

-A repository for tests with git
+A repository to learn how to create a repository